by Hubert CHANSON (h.chanson@uq.edu.au)

 standing in the 1970s.

-Some transfer of expertise on arch dam design might have taken place
+Some transfer of expertise on arch dam design might have taken place from

 milestones in arch dam development.
 From the 14th century up to the

-of the 19th century, the arch dam development was scattered and
+beginning of the 19th century, the arch dam development was scattered and

 disparate.

-[3] During the first part of the 19th century, the arch dam design
+[3] During the first part of the 19th century, the arch dam design was

 (Canada), Zola (France) and Parramatta (Australia) dams.
 In India, the